EosDAC smart contracts explained

 memberreg action.
 While this may seem like a verbose way to agree to terms and conditions we took this approach because it is like saying “I agree to these terms and conditions” rather than asking the user “Do you agree to the latest terms and conditions” with the user responding “yes” or “no”.
 We felt the latter would be less robust to ensure users don’t accept the wrong terms accidentally or via a user interface that is out of date with the contract.

-The state of each member’s acceptance of the latest terms is referred to repeatedly throughout the EOSDAC smart contracts to ensure user’s are not able to perform actions on the DAC without agreeing to the latest terms, including in the future when the terms are updated.
+The state of each member’s acceptance of the latest terms is referred to repeatedly throughout the EOSDAC smart contracts to ensure users are not able to perform actions on the DAC without agreeing to the latest terms, including in the future when the terms are updated.

 This contract manages all the staking, nomination, voting, tallying of votes and appointment of custodians at the conclusion of each election period.
 The ultimate outcome from this contract’s actions is to manage the permissions on the DAC managing account (

-dacauthority) as configurable via the configs on the this contract since the managing account has pre-defined permissions to do anything in DAC including change the code and transfer funds.
+dacauthority) as configurable via the configs on this contract since the managing account has pre-defined permissions to do anything in DAC including changing the code and transfer funds.
 These allowed actions will be driven various multi-sig transactions leveraging off the the built-in sophisticated permission management tools available in the EOSIO protocol software.
 The parameters for the operations of the election process can be changed via a configuration object set on the contract via the

 updateconfig action.
 The functionality of this contract can be broken into the following broad sections: